-Total phosphorus was evaluated in Big Swan Lake in 1980, 1995, 2006-2008.
+Total phosphorus was evaluated in Big Swan Lake in 1980, 1995, 2006-2015.
 The data show a strong pattern of relatively low phosphorus in June and high phosphorus in September.
-This pattern could be due to internal loading and fall turnover.
+This pattern could be due to internal loading.
 Internal loading occurs in mid to late summer when the bottom of the lake doesn't have any oxygen present and a chemical reaction occurs that releases phosphorus out of the sediments and back into the water.
-Hypolimnion phosphorus samples from Big Swan Lake indicate high phosphorus levels (158-221 ug/L) at depths of 26-30 feet.